djholms/edu-samples/README.md

-# kube-epm
+# Education DevOps Samples
-Kubernetes example tasks from Epam Laba
+Examples of code during execution educational tasks (e.g. Kubernetes, Docker, NoSQL) not only from Epam Laba